sabrish89/Greedy-Gravity-optimizer/README.md

 <br/>
 ![Image](https://github.com/sabrish89/Greedy-Gravity-optimizer/blob/master/Par.PNG)

-<b>All measures of attractiveness are taken to be unity, equal for all facilities</b>
+<b>All measures of attractiveness are taken to be unity, equal for all facilities</b><br/>
-<b> objective is to minimize proportion of attraction of buying power of competitor facility's in plane of consideration, subject to self's facility's location </b>
+<b> Objective is to minimize proportion of attraction of buying power of competitor facility's in plane of consideration, subject to self's facility's location </b>